KeoniPhoenix/SuperStates-Mod-Vic2/standards.md

 ## Mod Distribution ##

 This mod will be available here and other locations to be determined.
 As Victoria II requires manual installation, it is required players are able to understand how to install mods manually.
 Support for problems with the mod for installation is at the discretion of the mod author, KeoniPhoenix, and is dependent on proving one has a copy of the game in their Steam Library.
 This is a policy to reduce liability towards the publishers of Victoria II, Paradox Interactive.

+Should an open source version of Vic2 be released, this mod may be distributed through the channels of that open source project.

 ## Mod Name ##